 Further, what we do have can be abruptly taken away.
 On any given day, at any moment, the Warden can clear the compound with an emergency count.
 Then we’re in Covid lockdown for an undetermined amount of time and given almost no communication regarding the matter.

 Last week, FPC Yankton received tablets that inmates can buy through the commissary.
 We could use them for email, playing games, and eventually renting overpriced movies.
 Most county and state jails have had this technology for years, but it didn’t quite catch on in the Federal system.
 I haven’t spent a moment wishing those tablets had arrived earlier.

 In a way, I’m glad they weren’t here.
 It’s cliche, but I’ve enjoyed being in a ‘society’ where short attention spans can glue no one to a screen.
 Equally so, I didn’t have the opportunity to be staring at one myself.

-There’s a lapse, a flicker in time I can remember, when you’re sitting, standing, or waiting somewhere and that feeling of boredom creeps in.
-You grab your phone with no intention or necessity and start to scroll.
-Each time we give in to that we cave, we exhibit a lack of control and self-restraint.
+There’s a lapse, a flicker in time I can remember.
+When you’re sitting, standing, or waiting, and boredom creeps in.
+You grab your phone with no intention or necessity and begin to scroll.
+Each time we give in to that we cave, we show a lack of control and self-restraint.

-This is what I’ll have to use when I leave here.
-I have to report to a residential re-entry center for an unknown amount of time and then I will spend additional time on home confinement.
+These concepts are what I’ll have to use when I leave here.
+I’ll report to a residential re-entry center for an unknown amount of time and then spend additional time in home confinement.
 I’ve been given very little information on what to expect.
 I’m not sure how restrictive either will be.
-Some people say you can leave the house from 6am-8pm, others say you only get two hours per day.
-The thing is, I’ll simply want what I have – which at that point will be freedom from prison and whatever stipulations are imposed upon me.
+Some people say you can leave the house from 6 am-8 pm.
+Others say you only get two hours per day.
+The thing is, I’ll have to want what I have – which at that point will be freedom from prison and whatever stipulations are imposed upon me.